steven-cmy/jieqi-wallpaper/README.md

 > [!IMPORTANT]
 > Make sure they include Jieqi in Chinese in their filename.

+Please run script directly and replace images in 二十四节气 folder.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request.